Mengwei-Xu/Event-B-BDI-Models/README.md

 ## Contact and issues

-If you encounter problems importing, animating, or inspecting the models or the HTML animation, please open an issue in this repository or contact:
+If you encounter problems importing, animating, or inspecting the models or the HTML animation, please open an issue in this repository or directly contact one of the following:

 **Peter Rivière** – <priviere@jaist.ac.jp>